 Some universities use a research data life cycle.
 The University of Sydney's research data life cycle looks like this:

 Increased research efficiency: you can find, understand and use data when you need it

-Risk reduction: protects your data against loss, deterioration or privacy and copyright breaches
+Risk management: protects your data against loss, deterioration or privacy and copyright breaches

 Quality: helps to verify research findings over time

 Reputation: shared data enhances research visibility and increases citations

-Compliance support: complies with ethical codes, data protection laws, journal requirements, funder policies.
+Compliance support: comply with ethical codes, data protection laws, journal requirements, funder policies.

 Poor management can lead to catastrophes like the loss of data, or the violation of people’s privacy.